zeroc-ice/ice-builder-visualstudio/README.md

 ## Installation

-The latest version of Ice Builder is published in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ZeroCInc.IceBuilder).
+The latest version of Ice Builder is published in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ZeroCInc.IceBuilder) and can be installed directly using Visual Studio's Tools > Extensions and Updates.

 You can also install older versions or preview releases of Ice Builder by downloading the desired `IceBuilder.vsix` from the [GitHub Releases page](https://github.com/zeroc-ice/ice-builder-visualstudio/releases), and then double-clicking on `IceBuilder.vsix`.

+## Feedback

+We encourage you to [rate and review](https://marketplace.visualstudio.com/items?itemName=ZeroCInc.IceBuilder#review-details) Ice Builder in the Visual Studio Marketplace.

+You can also report issues here in GitHub, and ask questions on the [community forums](https://forums.zeroc.com) or on Ice Builder's [Q & A](https://marketplace.visualstudio.com/items?itemName=ZeroCInc.IceBuilder#qna) page.

 ## Overview